chriszhenghaochen/NETS-Vis/README.md

 I will update the publicated version soon

 ## Acknowledgement:

-* This work is sponsored by CSIRO https://www.csiro.au/ and USYD http://sydney.edu.au/
+This work is sponsored by CSIRO https://www.csiro.au/ and USYD http://sydney.edu.au/
-* DTW library is modified from https://code.google.com/archive/p/fastdtw/
-* SOM library is modified from https://github.com/sevamoo/SOMPY